-- We will continue to increase our growth in ELA by continued training and implementation of ALL parts of the balanced literacy framework. - Teachers will use the Fountas and Pinnell Benchmark Assessment kit to determine students reading level in the Fall and Spring, along with ongoing formative assessments throughout the year. - Teachers will continue to study and use the resources from The Next Steps in Guided Reading to make their guided reading lessons more targeted.
-We have seen growth The lesson format will be required for all teachers beginning in 2016-17. - Teachers will learn how to use The Reading Strategies Book as a resource to meeting individual needs through conferences and strategy groups alongside guided reading groups. - Kindergarten through third grade teachers will continue to use Fountas and Pinnell's Balanced Literacy Word Study Continuum and mini-lessons to appropriately teach phonics and word study. - Literacy materials for guided reading, interactive read aloud, shared reading, and book clubs will be reorganized and stored in a larger book room location.
-We hope this change will encourage teachers to use the purchased materials to enhance literacy instruction. - The guided reading library needs to be refreshed.
-Levels for emergent readers are lacking.
-There has been a large focus to add nonfiction text that we are lacking appropriate fiction texts for guided reading in the upper reading levels.
-The quality of guided reading materials enhances instruction and student growth. - Classroom libraries need to be evaluated and refreshed.
+- We will continue to increase our growth in ELA by continued training and implementation of ALL parts of the balanced literacy framework. - All students will engage in discussions and write about reading daily. - Teachers will use the Fountas and Pinnell Benchmark Assessment kit to determine students reading level in the Fall and Spring, along with ongoing formative assessments throughout the year. - Teachers will continue to study and use the resources from The Next Steps in Guided Reading, The Reading and Writing Strategies Book, Fountas and Pinnell's Learning Continuum and Lucy Calkin's Units of Study to plan for all areas of the balanced literacy framework. - Formative common assessments will be used to drive instruction in whole group lessons, small group lessons, and individual conferences. - Classroom libraries need to be evaluated and refreshed.
 Readers have to be engaged.
 To attain enrichment, students must have current, engaging material to read.
 All research states that time spent reading increases reading achievement.
 As a school we should make it a priority to provide funding, or find funding, for books.
-Classroom library sets should be provided to new teachers. - RAZ-Kids and Reading A-Z will be purchased for every teacher and classroom, K5 to fifth grade.
-RAZ-Kids is an online program with leveled ebooks.
-Students are able to work at their own pace through leveled books.
-Each book is listened to, read, and followed by a comprehension quiz.
-Teachers are able to track performance data and create reports.
-We have found that Reading A-Z motivates our students to read.
-Our reading incentive can be tied to RAZ-Kids if all students have access.
-Our 1:1 personalized device has made this goal more achievable. - Public Education Partners (PEP) has purchased a range of 12-15 books for each student in our school for the past 4 years to help build home libraries and increase reading achievement.
+Classroom library sets should be provided to new teachers. - Public Education Partners (PEP) has purchased a range of 12-15 books for each student in our school for the past 4 years to help build home libraries and increase reading

+- achievement.
 The partnership will continue this year.
-Students will choose more books to add to their home libraries.

-- There is still a need for take-home books for our students.
-If we ask our students to read at home, and we know it increases reading achievement, we must be able to provide those books. - The joy of reading will continue to be celebrated through the Reading Buddy program, "Classroom Buddies."
-Intermediate classes are partnered with primary classes.
-The students from reading partnerships where they build reading fluency, comprehension, confidence, and most of all, a joy for reading. - There will continue to be professional development in the areas of building reading comprehension, increasing fluency, and the balanced literacy framework (guided reading, shared reading, interactive read aloud, mini-lessons, independent reading, and literacy circles). - We will continue our two literacy PLC's, The Next Steps in Guided Reading to help teachers plan targeted lessons and The Literacy Teacher's Playbook to extend our practices in reading assessment. - Technology will be integrated to increase student engagement and vary strategies to bolster student achievement.
-Kelly Smith, a Title One Instructional Technology Facilitator, has been instrumental in working with teachers in their classrooms each week to raise the rigor of academic lessons.
-Teachers sign up with her to assist during class time or plan a lesson during their planning period.
-Some examples of technology enhanced lessons in reading are story-telling and reading response activities with the program, ChatterPix Kids.
-Also, students are reading selections using apps on Window Tablets and iPads during literacy stations.
-Miss Smith will continue to assist teachers in digital literacy, a crucial skill for the 21st Century Learner. - Reading intervention is provided in kindergarten through second grade.
+Students will choose more books to add to their home libraries. - There is still a need for take-home books for our students.
+If we ask our students to read at home, and we know it increases reading achievement, we must be able to provide those books. - There will continue to be professional development in the areas of building reading comprehension, increasing fluency, and the balanced literacy framework (guided reading, shared reading, interactive read aloud, mini-lessons, independent reading, and literacy circles). - Reading intervention is provided in kindergarten through second grade.
 Students are given supplemental reading instruction that complements the core instruction for at least thirty minutes daily.
 We feel the need to also provide intervention to third graders due to the Read to Succeed Act. - To build a community of readers, we would like to do at least one school-wide read and create targeted student book clubs. - To promote summer reading, we would like to open up the school library 4 times during the summer for checkout.
 Before students, check out books they will participate in a read aloud and enrichment activities.
 This will also allow time to check in on their summer reading logs.